 I only talked about the technical issues that may arise for these libraries.
 But you have to keep in mind that while they are gathering data to “monitor usage of their libraries” they are also receiving all your website usage data.
 Add to Any even have the following statement on their Terms of Service:

 In order to provide certain Services, you must allow us to use raw data related to the use and distribution of Your Content (“Data”) that will be collected as part of the Services.
 You hereby grant AddToAny a non-exclusive, perpetual, worldwide and irrevocable right and license to utilize the Data to track, extract, compile, synthesize, aggregate, and analyze such Data, including, but not limited to, the creation of anonymous and promotional tracking data (“Tracking Data”).
 We reserve the right to use, reproduce, distribute and display Tracking Data, in our sole discretion.

-If you know about any other tool or library that is injecting Google Analytics trackers please let us know on the comments, we’ll update this post and will try to contact the library authors.This entry was posted in Web Analytics and tagged a2a, add to any, cookies, Google Analytics, typekit.
+If you know about any other tool or library that is injecting Google Analytics trackers please let us know on the comments, we’ll update this post and will try to contact the library authors.This entry was posted in Technology, Web Analytics and tagged a2a, add to any, cookies, Google Analytics, typekit.
 Bookmark the permalink.